-Follow-Up Reviews:
+Follow-Up Reviews

 Follow-up reviews can be conducted on-site or by reviewing CACFP records that have been mailed, faxed, or delivered to the State agency.
-Follow-up reviews will be conducted after the corrective action has been accepted by the State agency.
+Follow-up reviews will be conducted after corrective action has been accepted by the State agency or to verify program compliance related to errors found during application or claim review.
 CACFP staff will determine whether the follow-up review will be announced or unannounced.

-During the follow-up review, the CACFP staff will only review Program findings of non-compliance in the prior review unless new findings arise.
+During the follow-up review, the CACFP staff will only review Program findings of non-compliance based on the review of materials unless new findings arise.
 If any of the prior findings are still an issue of non-compliance, CACFP staff will determine whether the corrective action was sufficient.
-If the corrective action is not sufficient the institution will be declared as seriously deficient in its operation of the CACFP.
+If the corrective action is not sufficient the institution may be declared as seriously deficient in its operation of the CACFP.

-Findings that may constitute for an on-site follow-up review:
+Findings that may constitute for a follow-up review: